deltaclock/Vita-Themes-Downloader/README.md

 # Vita-Themes-Downloader
 Red Squirrel 's  themes downloader .
-VSTEMA coming soon..
+VSTEMA also added.

 This script is clearly for practice.
 If someone can improve its effectiveness I'm open for suggestions ;)